Introduction

 guide the choice of resistors and capacitors that accomplish that goal.
 Mathematical

-manipulable by humans at other scales.
-This is the reason that code can jump from
+symbolically manipulable by humans at other scales.
+This is the reason that code can

 Mathematical equations capture an essential aspect of a code’s meaning: the formal